Saint Sharbel (Charbel) Makhlūf, Priest

-Saint Sharbel, baptized as Youssef (Arabic for Joseph), was one of five children in a poor family from a remote village in the hills of Lebanon.
-They were devout Maronite Catholics and had priests and monks in their extended family.
+Saint Sharbel, baptized as Youssef (Arabic for Joseph), was one of five children born into a poor family from a remote village in the hills of Lebanon.
+They were devout Maronite Catholics whose relatives included priests and monks.
 Youssef shepherded his family’s small flock of animals when he was young.
 Very early on, he displayed a tender devotion to the Virgin Mary and a natural disposition toward prayer.
 In his early twenties, he left the family home to enter a monastery.
-In due time he made his religious profession and took the name Sharbel (or Charbel) after a second century martyr from Antioch, a city not far from Lebanon.
+In due time he made his religious profession and took the name Sharbel (or Charbel) after a second-century martyr from Antioch, a city not far from Lebanon.
 He then studied, was ordained a priest in 1859, and returned to his monastery to live as a strictly observant monk practicing austere mortifications.
 In 1875 he was granted the privilege to live as a hermit in a chapel under his monastery’s supervision and care.

 And there he stayed—alone, isolated, mortified, poor, reflective, and silent—for the next twenty-three years in Christian “solitary confinement,” willingly separating himself from the world so he could more easily attach himself to Christ.
 He died of a stroke at the age of seventy while saying the Divine Liturgy.
 He slumped to the floor with the Holy Eucharist still in his hands!
 Saint Sharbel lived the model life of an Eastern hermit-monk in the ancient tradition of Saint Anthony of the Desert.
 Western monasticism is focused on community life and liturgy, common meals and spiritual reading, farming, schools, chant, and hospitality.
 The Eastern monastic tradition has less engagement with the world, and the monks have less contact with each other.
-Eastern monasteries are often perched on remote mountaintops, like an eagle, proud and alone, on the highest rock.
+Eastern monasteries are often perched on remote mountaintops.
 They are inaccessible, unadvertised, and imposing.
+Their monks are like eagles, proud and alone, dwelling in the heights.
 Western monasteries, on the contrary, are easily found, open their doors to every visitor, and often flower into schools and universities.
-Some Benedictine monasteries are embedded within bustling campuses.
+Some Benedictine monasteries are even embedded within bustling campuses.
 The different modes of life, rules, and apostolates of Eastern and Western monasticism are stark.